zuntan/svgclock-rs/readme.md

 - Layer `short_handle` contains the design for the “short hand” of the clock.
 You can design it freely.
 Position it to point at 12 o'clock.
 - Layer `second_handle` contains the design for the “second hand” of the clock.
 You can design it freely.
 Position it to point at 12 o'clock.
 - Layer `center_circle` contains the design for the “rotation center of the hands.”
 It must contain at least one circle or ellipse.
 The hour hand, minute hand, and second hand rotate around the center of this circle.
-- Layer `center_circle` contains design settings specified as text.
+- Layer `config` contains design settings specified as text.
 You can use the characters set in the text contained in this layer to specify the design name, etc. This layer is not drawn.
-Images are available at https://min-chi.material.jp/ or

 ## Applying Your Design to svgclock-rs